caporaso-lab/using-qiime2/book/tutorials/use-the-artifact-cache.md

 (artifact-cache-tutorial)=
 # Using an Artifact Cache

-The artifact cache allows users to have finer control over where and how QIIME 2 {term}`Results <Result>` are stored on disk.
+An artifact cache allows users to have finer control over where and how QIIME 2 {term}`Results <Result>` are stored on disk.

 Artifact caches serve two primary purposes:
 1. Providing the user with control over where QIIME 2 stores its working (temporary) files.